k98kurz/tapescript/docs.md

-Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from tape as cache key; read another byte from the tape, interpreting as an int; read that many items from the queue and write them to the cache.
+Read the next byte from the tape, interpreting as an unsigned int; read that many bytes from tape as cache key; read another byte from the tape, interpreting as an int; read that many items from the stack and write them to the cache.

 Aliases:
 - WRITE_CACHE